pnp/blog/content/post/managing-and-selecting-clientids-for-pnp-powershell/index.md

 Errors are not intercepted in this script.
 If you select more than one row in the Out-GridView display, you can do this.
 There is no error, but the result may be different from what you would expect.
 The collection returned in *$selection* is sorted by the names of the hashtable.
 The first entry in the list is then used to assign the environment variable.

-Unfortunately, this approach also has a disadvantage for Linux and MacOS users.
-The reason for this is that Out-GridView is only available for Windows.
+Unfortunately, this approach also has a disadvantage for Linux and MacOS users as that Out-GridView is only available for Windows.

 ### Do you like candy?

 One functionality that I desperately miss in Powershell is the ability to create complex text based UIs.
 CSharp developers can use [Terminal.GUI](https://github.com/gui-cs/Terminal.Gui).
 Unfortunately I could not find a port, but I found a project on Github called [psCandy](https://github.com/Yves848/psCandy) that offers a compelling selector menu.
 What I particularly like about psCandy is that the module is 100% implemented in Powershell.
+If you know of any other module, please leave me a link.

 Adding the module is simply done with